Everything You Need to Know About Becoming a Contributor to AND CO's Blog7 min read

-So, you have an interest in contributing content to Hustle&Co?
-That’s excellent.
-We’re here to tell you what we’re all about, and share some of the details around the guidelines we’ve established for our network of writers.
+So, you have an interest in contributing content to AND CO’s freelance blog?
+Great!
+We’re here to tell you what we’re all about, and share some of the details around the guidelines we’ve established for our writers.

 What we’re after

 About us: AND CO is building the infrastructure for the future workforce.
 Sounds exciting, right?
-Well, it is.
-So get excited!
 We hope you’re already digging our product (😉), but if you’re not, go ahead and give it a spin.
 Actually using AND CO will help you understand a bit more about our mission and our personality.

-About Hustle&Co: We created our online magazine & content hub, Hustle&Co, to provide practical information for freelancers and forward-thinking insights into the next generation of solopreneurs.
+About our blog: We created our online magazine & content hub to provide practical information for freelancers and forward-thinking insights into the next generation of solopreneurs.
 Parallel with the tools and technologies we build to power the independent workforce, our aim is to provide valuable content to make our readers’ lives easier, and inspire them to think about their work in new ways.

-About you: The AND CO Contributor Network is our dedicated team of independent writers who help us bring this editorial mission to life.
+About you: Contributors to the AND CO blog are experts in the freelancing or entrepreneurial space, who help us bring this editorial mission to life.
 Want to get in on the fun?
 Keep reading.

-Let’s start with the topic: If you’ve browsed our blog, you’ll notice that we cover a range of themes, spanning from the most practical (“How to File a Tax Extension”) to more philosophical commentaries on the future of work.
+Let’s talk about the topic: If you’ve browsed our blog, you’ll notice that we cover a range of themes, spanning from the most practical (“How to File a Tax Extension”) to more philosophical commentaries on the future of work.

 Every contributed article should be crafted around one of the following categories: